cenit-io/miesh-integrations/docs/algorithms/sftpstore-setup_import_before_submit.md

-# Create callback algorithm to start convert flow after imported
+# Create an algorithm to setup the import request before submitting it

 ## Requirements

 * Identify the input data, the purpose and the output data.[<i class="fa fa-external-link" aria-hidden="true"></i>](https://cenit-io.github.io/docs/#/algorithms?id=algorithm39s-attributes)
-* Identify when the import finishes and the conversion process starts.
+* Identify the filename that to be downloaded.
 * Sign in at CenitIO.[<i class="fa fa-external-link" aria-hidden="true"></i>](https://cenit.io/users/sign_in)

 ## Creating the algorithm